Local forwarding

 |---|---|

--H "Name: Value" | Extra headers to add to the forwarded request (repeatable). |
+-H "Name: Value" | Extra headers on the forwarded request (repeatable) |